The Benefits of Yoga for Dementia Patients

 • gives meaning to every day through activity

-• creates a sense of physical and mental well being
+• creates a sense of physical and mental well-being

 The Latest Research on Chair Yoga for Seniors with Dementia